 Mild symptoms of UTIs can clear up on their own within a few days.
 You should drink plenty of water and refrain from sexual intercourse during this time.
 Over-the-counter painkillers can also be taken to help relieve pain or discomfort.

-Our cystitis clinic
+Our cystitis service

 Request the treatment and complete your questionnaire.
 We will use this information to ensure that the treatment is safe and suitable for you.
-Nitrofurantoin is available to collect from over 7000 ParcelShop locations or you can collect in a LloydsPharmacy store.

 Doctor's cystitis advice